eggheads/eggdrop/doc/sphinx_source/install/readme.rst

     information, hosting games, etc.

-    One of the features that makes Eggdrop stand out from other bots is module and Tcl scripting support.
+    One of the features that makes Eggdrop stand out from other bots is module and Tcl and Python scripting support.
 With scripts and modules you can make the bot perform almost any task you want.
 They can do anything: from preventing floods to greeting users and banning advertisers from channels.

     You can also link multiple Eggdrop bots together to form a botnet.
 This can allow bots to op each other securely, control floods efficiently and